11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 • 8

-The Medina of Fez, a UNESCO World Heritage site, is a labyrinthine marvel of narrow alleys, bustling souks, and ancient mosques.
-Its centuries-old architecture, adorned with intricate tile work and ornate carvings, exudes a timeless charm.
-Vibrant markets brim with spices, leather goods, and handcrafted treasures while freshly baked bread and sizzling tagines fill the air.
+The Medina of Fez, a UNESCO World Heritage Site, is a labyrinthine marvel of narrow alleys, bustling souks, and ancient mosques.
+Its centuries-old architecture, adorned with intricate tilework and ornate carvings, exudes a timeless charm.
+Vibrant markets brim with spices, leather goods, and handcrafted treasures, while the aroma of freshly baked bread and sizzling tagines fills the air.
 At its heart lies the iconic Al-Qarawiyyin Mosque and University, symbolizing Fez's rich cultural heritage and intellectual legacy.
 Navigating its maze-like streets is a journey through history, where every corner reveals a new story waiting to be uncovered.

 4 hours Admission ticket included